-Modeling Expenses and Start up Costs for New Models
+Modeling Expenses and Startup Costs for New Models

 Get Exposure Modeling Agents and Scouts

-Once an Agency Wants to Sign You
+Once an Agency Wants To Sign You

-Now that an agency has expressed an interest in representing you, you will likely be told that you need to hire a photographer, makeup artists, and stylists, make prints of your photos, create composite cards, post your photos on the agency website and so on.
-Some may even tell you that you need modeling classes to improve your skills.
-It is the time where you need to take a breath and figure out the best path for you.
+While earning an agency's attention is cause for any new model to celebrate, it only marks the beginning of your modeling career.
+Once an agency has expressed an interest in representing you, you will likely be given a whole new set of tasks—many of which will cost money.
+You may be told that you need to hire a photographer, makeup artist, or stylist.
+You may be asked to make prints of your photos, create composite cards, post your photos on the agency website, and so on.
+Some agencies may even tell you that you need to take modeling classes at schools that teach those kinds of skills.

 A few things to keep in mind are: